 When people say ‘fish and chips is fish and chips’ they’re wrong.
 Lots of places serve our beloved national dish but that doesn’t mean they get it right.
 The Golden Hind is one of London’s legendary chippies that does.
 Its cod or haddock is so long it overhangs the plate, the chips chunky crispy, and the mushy peas are mushy - as they should be - rather than crushed.
 A classic.

 Although it doesn’t occupy quite as special a place in our hearts as the Soho original, Hoppers in Marylebone is equal to the original in serving up the best Sri Lankan in London.
-The space is a little different for the area: less family, more slick, and you need to have at least four people to book an evening spot, but that’s fine.
-It means you can order two bone marrow curries.
+The space is a little different for the area: less family, more slick, and you can book for two guests or more, both for lunch and dinner.

 Some restaurants are made for those of us who eat everything.
 The omnivores, the all-consumers, or - as we like to call ourselves - the human dustbins.
 Lurra is one of those.
 You’ll want to eat everything at this Basque grill spot.
 The Galician Blond beef for sure, the turbot if you’ve got enough people, and of course some jamon and padron peppers to get you started.
 It’s a really tasteful restaurant - both in its Scandi-aesthetic, and in its food - so only bring your favourite people to enjoy it with.